 This option sets the number of steps after which a new Gaussian hill is added to the metadynamics potential.
 The product of this number and the integration time-step defines the parameter δt in eq.
-27. Higher values provide more accurate statistical sampling, at the price of longer simulation times to complete a PMF calculation.
+33. Higher values provide more accurate statistical sampling, at the price of longer simulation times to complete a PMF calculation.
+When analyzing data from a previous simulation in VMD, the metadynamics potential does not need to be updated, and it is useful to set this number to 0.

-6.5.3 Output files
+7.4.3 Output files

-When interpolating grids are enabled (default behavior), the PMF is written by default every colvarsRestartFrequency steps to the file output.pmf in multicolumn text format (3.8.4).
+When interpolating grids are enabled (default behavior), the PMF is written by default every colvarsRestartFrequency steps to the file outputName.pmf in multicolumn text format (4.7.5).
 The following two options allow to disable or control this behavior and to track statistical convergence:

-• writeFreeEnergyFile - Periodically write the PMF for visualization keepFreeEnergyFiles - Keep all the PMF files
+writeFreeEnergyFile - Periodically write the PMF for visualization keepFreeEnergyFiles - Keep all the PMF files